 Frankie from The Goods Coffee Shop

-Frankie from The Goods Coffee Shop, a café on Todd Mall (the main street) recognised by its bottle green school chairs and simple but delicious food, says she’s been living on and off in Alice Springs for more than 20 years.
+Frankie from The Goods Coffee Shop, a café on Todd Mall recognised by its bottle green school chairs and simple but delicious food, says she’s been living on and off in Alice Springs for more than 20 years.

 Frankie gets her cultural fix from Watch This Space, the only contemporary experimental art space in Central Australia.
-The Space, as it’s lovingly referred to, has played a critical role in the creative ecology of the Mparntwe/Alice Springs over the last quarter of a century.
+The Space, as it’s lovingly referred to, has played a critical role in the creative ecology of Alice Springs over the last quarter of a century.

-Frankie says, “it’s the second longest running Artist-Run Initiative in the country and it showcases the work of a really broad cross-section of local and national artists, as well as housing seven resident artists, a monthly rotating travelling artist residency and hosting an impressive calendar of events such as artists talks, open studios and events such as the annual Lofty Award”.
+Frankie says, “it’s the second longest running artist-run initiative in the country and it showcases the work of a really broad cross-section of local and national artists.
+It houses seven resident artists, a monthly rotating travelling artist residency and hosts an impressive calendar of events such as artists talks, open studios and events such as the annual Lofty Award”.

 The organisation has become the cultural conduit for conversation and experiments in the always-evolving languages of art.